 While some of you may be tangled in the web of worry, untangle yourself.
 Make time to do things you enjoy.
 Be around people who bring you joy.
 That’s because if you trust and take action — you’ll gain traction… and wish that you had time to be with people you love and do the things outside of work that bring you joy.

-Truth is you will never “arrive.”
+The truth is you will never “arrive.”
 So keep going and enjoy the journey.

 Veteran journalist brother/sisters what advice would you give your younger professional self?
 Let me know in the comments section.